aritse/profile-generator/README.md

 node index.js
 ```

-The user will be prompted for a favorite color, which will be used as the background color for cards.
+The user will be prompted for a color, which will be used as the background color for cards.
 The PDF will be populated with the following:

 - Profile image
 - User name